 1. Mount Lebanon Township

 A suburb of Pittsburgh, Mount Lebanon sits about seven miles south of the city.
-Its population is close to 33,000 and it has an average home value of around $235,200.
-Its history dates back to the 1700s, and it's divided into several neighborhoods, each with its own unique character.
+Its population is close to 33,000 and it has an average home value of around $364,000.
+The history of this township dates back to the 1700s, and it’s divided into several neighborhoods, each with its own unique character.

-The town is home to a popular outdoor swim facility, Mount Lebanon Golf Course, a tennis center, and an excellent library.
-There are lovely gardens, mature trees, and nature trails throughout the neighborhoods, helping this town to earn a Tree City USA designation.
-Locals take advantage of the easy to use light rail transit system and have top-notch medical care from St. Clair Hospital and hospitals in Pittsburgh.
+Mount Lebanon is home to the popular Mount Lebanon Swim Center, Golf Course, Tennis Center, and Public Library.
+There are also lovely gardens, mature trees, and nature trails throughout the neighborhoods, helping this township to earn a Tree City USA designation.
+Locals can take advantage of the easy-to-use light rail transit system and enjoy top-notch medical care from St. Clair Hospital and other Pittsburgh-area hospitals.

 55+ Communities Near Mount Lebanon